Repository (version control): Forges

 A code forge is a web interface to a version control system.
 A user can commonly browse repositories and their constituent files on the page itself.

 Static web hosting

 While forges are mainly used to perform version control operations, some forges allow users to host static web pages by uploading its source code (such as HTML and JavaScript, but not PHP) to a repository.
 This is usually done in order to provide documentation or a landing page for a software project.

 The use of repositories as a place to upload web documents allows version control to be integrated, and additionally allows quick iteration because changes are pushed through the Version Control System instead of having to upload the file through a protocol like FTP.

-Examples of this kind of service include GitHub Pages and GitLab Pages.
+Examples of this kind of service include Codeberg Pages, GitHub Pages and GitLab Pages.